 Public Contract Regulations

-The public procurement procedures set out in the Regulations must be followed before awarding certain contracts when its value is above a certain threshold.
-In particular the contracts should be advertised in the Official Journal of the European Union (OJEU).
-OJEU is the central database for European public sector tender notices.
-Thresholds are set every 2 years and the current thresholds are set out below.
-These can be found on the OJEU website, and grant recipients should check this to ensure that they are working to the correct values.
+The PR2024 procedures set out in the regulations must be followed before awarding certain contracts when the value is above a certain threshold.
+The contracts should be advertised on Find a Tender, which is the central database for UK Government notices.
+Thresholds are set at regular intervals by the UK Government and the current thresholds are set out below.

 Classification of types of contracts